dedickinson/community/tutorials/deploy-dependency-track/index.md

 #### Create a Cloud SQL instance

-Next up, we''ll set up a Cloud SQL instance running Postgres 11.
+Next up, we'll set up a Cloud SQL instance running Postgres 11.

 The database passwords will be stored in [Secret Manager](https://cloud.google.com/secret-manager) so that we don't have to write them down on a scrap of paper.
 Before you rush into the setup,